Global Studies Center Fellowships and Internships

 To find out more about about what being a GSSA fellow or GSC intern involves, why not contact our existing fellow/interns?
 Here is the link to their profiles: GSSA's and Interns

-The Global Studies Center is pleased to announce the Global Studies' Student Ambassador (GSSA) Fellowship for students (undergraduate or graduate) enrolled in a GSC academic program.
-The Fellowship pays a partial term's tuition, and involves partnering closely with the GSC over the course of the academic year or term, working 10 hours/week assisting with guest lectures, films and weekend outreach workshops etc. Winners will be expected to begin their Fellowship within the first week of the Fall term, when the Fellowship amount will be credited to the student's PeopleSoft account.
+The Global Studies Center is pleased to announce the Global Studies' Student Ambassador (GSSA) Fellowship for undergraduate students enrolled in a GSC academic program.
+The Fellowship pays a partial term's tuition, and requires contributing to the Center, working 10 hours/week marketing GSC’s academic credentials, mentoring incoming undergraduate students enrolled in GSC programs, organizing and participating in UCIS Global Hub events and UCIS student initiatives, assisting with guest lectures.
+Those receiving the fellowship are expected to begin within the first week of the Fall term, when the Fellowship amount will be credited to the student's PeopleSoft account.

-- Must be currently enrolled in, and must demonstrate progress towards completing, one of the following: Undergraduate Certificate, Graduate Certificate, or Bachelor of Philosophy in International and Area Studies (BPhil-IAS), Global Studies Track.
+Must be currently enrolled in, and must demonstrate progress towards completing, one of the following: Undergraduate Certificate (Global Health or Global Studies), or Bachelor of Philosophy in International and Area Studies (BPhil-IAS), Global Studies Track.

-- Minimum QPA: Undergraduate Certificate students: 3.0; Graduate Certificate and BPhil students: 3.5.
+Minimum QPA: Undergraduate Certificate students: BPhil students: 3.5.
 Note: First-term students are not eligible to be GSSAs; please apply after grades for the first term have been received.

-- Must be able to demonstrate professional work etiquette including: strong interpersonal, public speaking, and writing skills, and ability to work independently, arrive promptly and take initiative.
+Must demonstrate professional work etiquette including: strong interpersonal skills, public speaking and writing skills, ability to work independently, detail oriented, and forward thinking.

 Application Materials for GSSA or Internship positions: